Chasing Liberty

 Chasing Liberty is a 2004 romantic comedy film directed by Andy Cadiff, starring Mandy Moore and Matthew Goode and written by Derek Guiley and David Schneiderman.

 The film is about the 18-year-old daughter of the President of the United States whose rebellion against the constant presence of Secret Service agents in her life leads to a European adventure and an unexpected romance.

 It was filmed on location in Prague, Venice, Berlin, London, Chelmsford, and Washington, D.C.
+Chasing Liberty was released by Warner Bros.
+Pictures in the United States on January 9, 2004.
+The film received negative reviews from critics and grossed $12 million against a $23 million budget, making it a box office bomb.

 Plot

 Anna Foster is the daughter of President of the United States, James Foster.
 After Secret Service agents ruin a first date, she demands less supervision.
 For his upcoming trip to Prague, the president agrees to assign only two agents to watch over Anna, whose Secret Service codename is Liberty.

 In Prague, Anna and her friend Gabrielle Le Clerc attend a concert, where she spots numerous agents in the crowd.
 Believing her father has broken his promise, she eludes her protectors with Gabrielle's help.
 Outside the theater, she asks Ben Calder for a ride on his motorbike.
 Unknown to Anna, he is a Secret Service agent, and he informs agents Alan Weiss and Cynthia Morales where she can be found.
 When the president learns of her behavior, he instructs Ben to guard her without revealing his identity, to give her the illusion of freedom while guaranteeing safety.

 Believing she is finally free, Anna jumps into the Vltava River naked, mistaking it for the Danube, and she and Ben climb a rooftop to watch an Offenbach opera being shown in a plaza.
 The next morning, Anna calls her parents.
 Initially relieved his daughter is safe, the President's tone changes when he is shown photos of her skinny-dipping.

 Outraged at her father's tone, Anna decides she will go to the Love Parade in Berlin.
 She and Ben board a train, where they meet Scotty McGruff, a flighty romantic backpacker who gives them a stack of Six Million Dollar Man stickers, telling them to post them in random places.
 One day when they are unhappy, they may come across one and it will make them smile.
 Ben discovers that they have boarded a Venice-bound train going in the opposite direction from Berlin.

 In Venice, after checking in with agents Weiss and Morales—who are now growing closer romantically—Ben joins Anna and McGruff and together they explore the city.
 McGruff disappears with Anna's wallet, she is recognized by tourists and she and Ben flee.